Comparing Bluehost vs. Rackspace is a bit like comparing apples and oranges.

 One is infinitely better zero, and thirty days is certainly thirty times greater than zero days.
 Bluehost takes this round for us.

 The best web hosts are responsive and have great customer support infrastructure.
 This means that they understand that part of their duties is to make using their services a hitch-free adventure.
-If a web host has an unhelpful and unresponsive customer care, it is possible that users might spend time solving problems that could easily be solved with a call.
+If a web host has unhelpful and unresponsive customer care, it is possible that users might spend time-solving problems that could easily be solved with a call.
 Most people would much rather avoid such a situation

 It is difficult to compare customer support reliability for all manner of reasons, but we’ll accomplish this using our own experience and reviews from trusted sources.

 Bluehost, for example, has several channels that they can be contacted on.
-These channels are the live chat, email, and ticketing system.
+These channels are a live chat, email, and ticketing system.
 Before users are forced to take any of those routes, though, there exists an extensive knowledgebase filled with articles and tutorials on how to combat basic problems.
 On the whole, we had no problems with Bluehost; live reps got to us quickly (under two to three minutes), our emails were promptly attended to, and the rep we got to on the phone channel was pleasant and knowledgeable.

 Bluehost has a special customer support feature called Blue flash.
 This feature ensures that you are immediately connected to WordPress experts who will help you solve all manner of WordPress problems.
 We think this was well thought out, and we were quite impressed.